 This command will run for the configurations specified in config\build.yaml and config\build\recipes.yaml as with firesim buildbitstream.
-It is likely that you may want to comment out BUILD\NAME that successfully completed firesim buildbitstream before running this command.
+It is likely that you may want to comment out build recipe names that successfully completed the firesim buildbitstream process before running this command.